Inverted or Flat Nipples

 If Nipple Soreness Occurs

-If your nipple retracts after feedings, that skin may remain moist, leading to chapping of the skin.
-After feeding, pat your nipples dry and apply an emollient safe for breastfeeding.
-You may also want to wear breast shells or other device to keep your nipple out between feedings so the skin can dry
+- If your nipple retracts after feedings, that skin may remain moist, leading to chapping of the skin.
+After feeding, pat your nipples dry and apply a moisturizer safe for breastfeeding.
+You may also want to wear breast shells or other devices to keep your nipple out between feedings so the skin can dry.

 When Nipple Soreness is Prolonged

-Rarely, a mother may experience persistent sore nipples for a longer period of time because instead of stretching, the adhesions remain tight.
+Rarely, sore nipples may persist for a longer period because instead of stretching, the adhesions remain tight.
 This can create a stress point which may lead to cracks or blisters.

-If one breast is easier for baby to grasp and he nurses well from that breast, you can continue to feed on that side.
+- If one breast is easier for your baby to grasp and he nurses well from that breast, you can continue to feed on that side.
 You can pump the breast with the deeply inverted nipple until the adhesions loosen and the nipple is drawn out.
-Your baby will get all the milk he needs from one breast as long as he is allowed unlimited and unrestricted time at the breast.
+Your baby will get all the milk he needs from one breast if allowed unlimited and unrestricted time at the breast.

-If both nipples are deeply inverted, you can pump both breasts simultaneously for 15-20 minutes 8 or more times in 24 hours.
-You can feed your baby with an alternative feeding device until he is able to latch on effectively and comfortably.
+- If both nipples are deeply inverted, you can pump both breasts simultaneously for 15-20 minutes 8 or more times in 24 hours.
+You can feed your baby with an alternative feeding device until she is able to latch on effectively and comfortably.

-How long you will need to pump in order to draw out your nipples depends upon the strength of the adhesions and the degree of inversion.
-For some mothers, one pumping is enough to completely draw out the nipple.
+- How long you will need to pump in order to draw out your nipples depends upon the strength of the adhesions and the degree of inversion.
+One pumping may be enough to completely draw out the nipple.
 If the nipple continues to deeply invert, you may need to continue pumping.
-When your nipple stays out after pumping, the mother can resume breastfeeding immediately.
+When your nipple stays out after pumping, you can resume breastfeeding immediately.

-On rare occasions you may continue to feel some discomfort even after your nipple has been drawn out.
-This could be due to the radical correction to the nipple.
+- On rare occasions you may continue to feel some discomfort even after your nipple has been drawn out.
+This could be due to the correction to the nipple.